 - Paying for any material (e.g., a paper, exam) and submitting it as your own.

 All of these offenses are serious breaches of academic conduct.
 A plea of ignorance is not an acceptable defense against violation of our academic integrity statement.
 Evidence of violation of academic integrity may lead to a failing grade for the assignment or course, referral for academic review, expulsion from the Kent School of Social Work, and/or other consequences as determined by appropriate authorities.
 The decision regarding penalties for violating academic integrity is at the discretion of the instructor(s) and/or an academic review committee.

 Student Conduct Policies

+Students entering the Kent School BSW Program, by their formal acceptance into the School, agree to abide by The Code of Ethics of the National Association of Social Workers and the Code of Student Conduct of the University of Louisville.
 The NASW Code of Ethics provides guidelines for the professional conduct of social workers.
 Since the profession is directed by a commitment to core values, the Code provides for conduct related to principles of service, social justice, dignity and worth of the individual, the importance of human relationships, integrity, and competence.
 These values and the standards inherent in them provide a context for expected behavior during the period of enrollment in the educational programs of the Kent School of Social Work, and for the development of lifelong professional standards.
-Issues of concern related to this area are referred to the Academic and Professional Standards Review Committee.

 The Kent School of Social Work Advising and Student Services strives to provide students with excellent academic advising, consistent and accurate program information, and services related to registration, financial aid, and admissions.